aaronstolze/ECE281_Lab1/README.md

 ![alt text](https://raw.github.com/aaronstolze/ECE281_Lab1/master/Testbench.PNG "Testbench Waveform Simulation")

+# Debugging

+Inital test of the implementation showed that the inputs and outputs were reveresed on the board so I had to go into the code and switch it so it would be correctly implemented.

 # Analysis

 After running the test, the expected values did indeed match the results from the simulation proving that the simulation was coded correctly.